KeithBremer/CYF-DB-Module/extra/extra-2/extra-node.md

 There are two ways to deal with this.
 We could lock the relevant row(s) when a user queries the initial data (e.g. customer and reservation details) but this could cause concurrency problems and is also not possible in a web-based application.
 In order to hold a lock we must retain the same connection session on the database but node releases the connection as it returns to the user.

 The second way is to use what is called "optimistic locking".
 We only lock the records to be updated after the user has submitted their changes.
 This approach requires some extra processing, in particular we need to be sure the data to be changed hasn't been modified by another user since the original query.
 There are two main ways to do this:
-1. Send the results of the original query along with the changes from the browser to the server
+1. Send the results of the original query along with the changes from the browser to the server<br>
+    Note that this requires the browser to store those original values so they can be returned to the server
 2. Create a new column in the table to be updated (e.g. row_version) that is incremented each time a change is made

 The first approach has the advantage that it doesn't need any special design changes to the tables but requires us to compare the results of the original query (sent from the browser) with the results of a new query executed before we perform the update.